rhysd/neovim-component/README.md

 It provides a frontend of [Neovim editor](https://github.com/neovim/neovim) using Neovim's MessagePack API and you can embed Neovim editor easily to your application.

 **This component assumes the environment where Node.js is integrated.**
 So you can use this component for modern desktop application frameworks such as [Electron](https://github.com/atom/electron) or [NW.js](https://github.com/nwjs/nw.js).
+(Or even useful for plugin of Electron-based editors such as [Atom](http://atom.io/) or [VS Code](https://github.com/Microsoft/vscode))

 This component is designed with [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
 You can access the UI event notifications and can call Neovim APIs directly via `<neovim-editor>`'s APIs.